-Submitted in this report are the results of the thirtieth annual actuarial valuation of the liabilities, funded position and contribution requirements associated with the Oakland County Retiree Health Trust Plan with benefits provided through a VEBA.
-The purpose of the valuation was to measure the VEBA's funding progress, determine the employer contribution for the 2015-2016 fiscal year and provide information in connection with applicable Governmental Accounting Standards Board Statements.
+Submitted in this report are the results of the thirty-first annual actuarial valuation of the liabilities, funded position and contribution requirements associated with the Oakland County Retiree's Health Care Trust with benefits provided through a VEBA.
+The purpose of the valuation was to measure the VEBA's funding progress, determine the employer contribution for the 2016-2017 fiscal year and provide information in connection with applicable Governmental Accounting Standards Board Statements.
 This report should not be relied upon for any other purpose.
 This report may be provided to parties other than the VEBA Board only in its entirety and only with the permission of the VEBA Board.

-The date of the valuation was September 30, 2014.
+The date of the valuation was September 30, 2015.
 An Executive Summary is included as Section A. Valuation results are contained in Section B.

-The valuation was based upon information, furnished by your secretary, concerning VEBA benefits, financial transactions, and individual members, terminated members, retirees and beneficiaries.
+The valuation was based upon the actuarial assumptions and methods adopted by the Board, information, furnished by the Plan, concerning VEBA benefits, financial transactions, and individual members, terminated members, retirees and beneficiaries.
 Data was checked for internal and year-to-year consistency, but was not otherwise audited by us.
 As a result, we are unable to assume responsibility for the accuracy or completeness of the data provided.